dsilve33/PhotoreceptorOrientation/README.md

 # PhotoreceptorOrientation
-Used to measure angular orientation of phototreceptor outer segments and inner segments relative to the center of the mouse eye in cross sections.
+Used to measure angular orientation of phototreceptor outer segments and inner segments relative to the center of the mouse eye in high-resolution cross sections.